rickshibata/Profile-Site/_pages/about.md

 <br/>
 <br/>
 <br/>
 Outside of academics, I enjoy traveling to interesting places around the world and exploring nature on backpacking trips.
 My hobbies include photography, sketching, reading, practicing the bass guitar, scuba diving, and cooking.
-I enjoy the process of learning new things and am always picking up new hobbies.
+I enjoy the process of learning new things, and am always picking up new hobbies.